-- a) Deconfliction of works

-- 1) After reviewing the submitted Rail Corridor Access requests and the associated documentation, RCAC will:

-- i) Coordinate all Work Events;

-- ii) Identify conflicting requests; and

-- iii) Facilitate a weekly planning meeting.

-- 2) At the weekly planning meetings, RCAC will highlight the conflicting requests where coordination of activities is required and where coordination is not possible and requires prioritization of Works.
-For Works deemed a lower priority RCAC will coordinate with all stakeholder to develop alternative options.
-If required, the requester including but not limited to the Team's or Contractor will re-submit their updated Rail Corridor Access request prior to the following weeks planning meetings.
-If an alternative solution cannot be coordinated by T-4 Weeks the lowest priority request will be cancelled.

-- 3) Disruptive Access requesters will also provide an update on progress against their Pre-Works milestone schedule agreed to at T-12 weeks.
-Failure to meet milestones will result in the cancellation of the Disruptive Access.

-4) In coordination with Rail Corridor Access and Control, teams requesting Rail Corridor Access will discuss planned overlaps and resulting coordination required.
+- including but not limited to the Team's or Contractor will re-submit their updated Rail Corridor Access request prior to the following weeks planning meetings.
+If an alternative solution cannot be coordinated by T-4 Weeks, the lowest priority request will be cancelled. - (C) Disruptive Access requesters will also provide an update on progress against their Pre-Works milestone schedule agreed to at T-12 weeks.
+Failure to meet milestones will result in the cancellation of the Disruptive Access. - (D) In coordination with Rail Corridor Access and Control, teams requesting Rail Corridor Access will discuss planned overlaps and resulting coordination required.
 Details of this coordination will be updated in the Work Plans and will be included in the packages produced by the RCAC Team to confirm planned Works.
-Where Metrolinx is Constructor the Construction Management Office (CMO) will also be present.
+Where Metrolinx is Constructor, the Construction Management Office (CMO) will also be present.

-b) Schedule lockdown
+(ii) Schedule lockdown.

-- 1) At T-4 Weeks, on completion of the deconfliction meetings, RCAC will update the Network Access Planning Tool and Weekly Access Notice with the agreements made at the meeting. - 2) The Contractors/access requesters will then make the final amendments to their Work Plan based on these agreements, if required.
-The Contractors/access requesters will update the Network Access Planning Tool to confirm that the Work Plan has been finalised. - 3) At this point all Work Events are considered locked-in which is formalised by the publication of the Weekly Access Notice.
+- (A) At T-4 Weeks, on completion of the deconfliction meetings, RCAC will update the Network Access Planning Tool and Weekly Access Notice with the agreements made at the meeting. - (B) The Contractors/access requesters will then make the final amendments to their Work Plan based on these agreements, if required.
+The Contractors/access requesters will update the Network Access Planning Tool to confirm that the Work Plan has been finalised. - (C) At this point all Work Events are considered locked-in which is formalised by the publication of the Weekly Access Notice.

-c) All Contractor documentation signed off
+(iii) All Contractor documentation signed off.